How long does it take to train an Elephant Random Walk

+Thus, the limiting rescaled return time to $0$ has tail exponent $(3-4p)/2$, and it can be viewed as the Brownian persistence exponent $1/2$ after the nonlinear time change $u=t^{3-4p}$.
+In particular, for $p>1/2$ this exponent is smaller than $1/2$, so the limiting tail decays more slowly, corresponding to a strong persistence (the docile elephant); while for $p<1/2$, the exponent is larger than $1/2$, so the limiting tail decays faster, corresponding to weak persistence (the rebellious elephant).
+At $p=1/2$, one recovers the classical exponent $1/2$.

-We also note that the quickest return to the origin for the conditioned ERW occurs at $p=0$, nevertheless, the return time in this case still scales as $n^{4/3}$ and not as $n$ as one might naively expect.
+We also note that the quickest return to the origin for the conditioned ERW occurs at $p=0$, nevertheless, the return time in this case still scales as $k^{4/3}$ and not as $k$ as one might naively expect.
 This highlights the impact of the training on the return dynamics.
-In contrast, the behavior of the first return time for the untrained ERW is thoroughly analyzed in \cite{countingzeros} for the diffusive regime and in \cite{critical ERW} for the critical regime.
+In contrast to the case here with initial training, the behavior of the first return time for the untrained ERW is thoroughly analyzed in \cite{countingzeros} for the diffusive regime and in \cite{criticalERW} for the critical regime.